HebiRobotics/QuickBuffers/README.md

 <details>
 <summary>String Fields</summary><p>

-`String` objects are immutable, so fields accept `CharSequence` and return `StringBuilder` objects instead.
+Java `String` objects are immutable, so the API differs from Protobuf-Java in that accessors accept `CharSequence` arguments and return `StringBuilder` objects instead. `StringBuilder` can be converted via `toString()`, but you may want to use a `StringInterner` to share references if you receive many identical strings.

 ```proto
 // .proto